-The shell will give a prompt for the user to type in a command, take the command, execute it, and then give the prompt back for the next command (i.e., actually give the functionality of a shell).
-Your program for the assignment should do the following:
+Write a program in C to act as a command interpreter (Shell).
+The shell will give a prompt for the user to type in a command (from a set of commands), take the command, execute it, and then give the prompt back for the next command (i.e., actually give the functionality of a shell).
+Your program should do the following: